jpedrocm/pool-generation-experiment/README.md

 ### Reproducing

-* Enter the code/ folder inside your local repository
+* Enter into the code/ folder in your local repository
-* Run the experiment to produce all predictions
+* Run the experiment to produce every ensemble's predictions
 ```
 python main.py
 ```